-As a child, it didn’t matter what I was dealing with, I always lived with hope in my life.
-Hope has always been a form of positivity, a faith, an innate belief that we I will get through whatever I’m dealing with, no matter what.
+As a child, it didn’t matter what I was dealing with, I always lived with hope.
+For me hope was positive, it was a faith, an innate belief that I would get through whatever I was dealing with, no matter what.

-But for it to continue to work, it must be a fundamental part of our lives.
-Hope gives us access to all areas of our life.
-It also gives us a reason to get up in the morning, particularly in times of despondency.
-It gives us a purpose; hope helps us reach our full potential.
+But hope is something we may need to hold on to, if we’re going to feel comfortable and for things to continue to work.
+It needs to be a fundamental part of our lives.
+Hope is something that is in abundance and can give us access to all areas of our lives.
+It may also give us a reason to get up in the morning, it gives us a purpose, and can help us to reach our full potential.

-The fact is that we all have choices in our life, so choosing hope is a choice.
-We can choose to have hope or we can choose to ignore it.
-If we choose to have hope, we believe that our life will come good.
-Whatever the outcome, we will use hope to move on.
-It becomes our coping mechanism.
+Hope is a choice.
+We can choose to have hope, or we can choose to ignore hope.
+If we choose to have hope, we believe that life will come good.
+That whatever the outcome, hope will still be there.

 One way to increase hope is to be more mindful about what we deal with.
 Hope can spill into all areas of our lives.
 Having hope helps us focus, it gives us a quiet confidence that our lives will work out.

 Hope helps us bounce back from setbacks and challenges more quickly.
 Hope allows us to believe in ourselves and in our abilities, where we would otherwise have given up.

 It channels positivity and helps us not to revert to all things negative.
 It’s that little voice inside our heads, telling us it’s not time and we should try one more time.